-Graph theory also tells that not every graph has a small separator, for example, one has to delete a large number of vertices from a so called expander graph in order to make it disconnected.
+Graph theory also tells that not every graph has a small separator, for example, one has to delete a large number of vertices from a so-called expander graph in order to make it disconnected.
 We expect that the graphs associated with programs are not expander graphs, and therefore the deletion of a relatively small subset can reduce clusterization.
 Finding such a linchpin set effectively seems to be challenging.

 To verify this theoretical concept, we performed empirical measurements with sets of linchpins as opposed to only one on some representative programs from our moderate size subjects.
 In this series of measurements, three programs from the medium level clusterization group (findutils, termutils, nascar), and three other from the high clusterization group (go, ed, sudoku) were selected.
 Moreover, care was taken to include programs with different sizes in both groups.
-We took the first 10 procedures of a program with the highest NOI values, performed the calculation of the dependence sets while ignoring the first 0, 1, 2, ..., 10 procedures together and investigated the resulting clusterization metrics.
-We were interested to see whether there was indeed one linchpin that brought significantly more gain than the followers, or were the differences not so significant between these first 10 candidates.
+We then took the first 10 procedures of a program with the highest NOI values, performed the calculation of the dependence sets while ignoring the first 0, 1, 2, ..., 10 procedures together and investigated the resulting clusterization metrics.
+We were interested to see whether there was indeed one linchpin that brought significantly more gain alone than together with its followers, or were the differences not so significant between these first 10 candidate groups.
+(Note, that in Section 5.1 we investigated the individual gains of linchpin candidates, while here we are interested in their joint effect.)